Investment property definition

 Investment property is property that an entity holds to earn rental income and/or capital appreciation.
 It generates cash flows mostly independently of other assets held by an entity.
 It is not property that an entity uses to supply goods or services, nor is it used for administrative purposes.

-Examples of Investment Property
+Types of Investment Properties

 Accounting for Investment Property